 The change on Track $2$ from $\arrR$ to $\arrL$ indicates that the Track $2$ counter will now be moving from right to left.
-For each iteration of the $1$-pointer, the state on Track $2$ changes as follows:
+For each round trip of the $1$-pointer, the state on Track $2$ changes as follows:

-During all of the iterations with the $1$-pointer, Track $2$ should be in a state $\leftBr \DblankLtwo^* \arrR \blankLtwo^* \rightBr$, so we make illegal any configuration in which $\arrRone$ is on top of $\arrL$ on Track $2$.
+During all of the round trips with the $1$-pointer, Track $2$ should be in a state $\leftBr \DblankLtwo^* \arrR \blankLtwo^* \rightBr$, so we make illegal any configuration in which $\arrRone$ is on top of $\arrL$ on Track $2$.
 Also, when the right-moving pointer on Track $2$ is advanced by the left-moving $1$-pointer on Track $1$, the two pointers pass each other.
 Therefore it will be illegal to have a left-moving $1$-pointer on top of a right-moving pointer on Track $2$.
 The following local patterns are illegal and there are no out-going transitions from these configurations: